 I lent my Dell XPS 15 to my cousin, but only to find the Admin password has changed.
 Now I need to enter the computer for some urgent cases.
 What can I do to recover Windows password on Dell with UEFI BIOS?

 What’s Dell PC with UEFI BIOS?

 UEFI is short for “Unified Extensible Firmware Interface”.
-It’s an advanced interface standard of firmware for operating system compared to legacy BIOS, such as it supports fast PC startup, bootable GPT hard drive, larger capacity more than 2T etc. Almost all recent Dell computers are EFI/UEFI.
+It’s an advanced interface standard of firmware for the operating system compared to legacy BIOS, such as it supports fast PC startup, bootable GPT hard drive, larger capacity more than 2T, etc. Almost all recent Dell computers are EFI/UEFI.

 To specify if a computer is in UEFI mode, you can make use of the Windows Disk Management tool.